madprops/gifmaker/README.md

 > loop = Type: int | Default 0

-How to loop the gifs.
+How to loop gif renders.

 `-1` = No loop

 `0` = Infinite loop

 `1 or more` = Specific number of loops

----

-> linespace = Type: int | Default 20

-Spacing between lines separated by `\n`.

----

-> linebreak = Type: str | Default: "\n"

-The character to use for linebreaks.

 ---